Myrrh streams from icon of Nicholas II in Ekaterinburg

 Preparations for the celebration began in 2017.
 It is estimated that the total amount of public and private funding for the celebrations and projects is 244 billion rubles [$4.4 billion USD].

-Among the hundreds of events planned are the following:
+Among the hundreds of events planned are the following Romanov themed events:

-• Tsar’s Days, marking the 105th anniversary of the death and martyrdom of Emperor Nicholas II and his family, with the participation of His Holiness Patriarch Kirill of Moscow and All Russia, who will perform a Patriarch Liturgy at the Church on the Blood, and then lead the 21-km (13 miles) Cross Procession to the Monastery of the Holy Royal Martyrs at Ganina Yama
+• Tsar’s Days, marking the 105th anniversary of the death and martyrdom of Emperor Nicholas II and his family.
+On the night of 16/17 July, Divine Liturgy was performed at the Church on the Blood, and then lead the 21-km (13 miles) Cross Procession to the Monastery of the Holy Royal Martyrs at Ganina Yama.
+An estimated 40,000 people took part in this year’s event

 PHOTO: St. Alexander Nevsky Cathedral, Novo-Tikhvinsky Convent, Ekaterinburg